 St. John Neumann and St. Elizabeth Ann Seton show us how to trust in God’s Will and make Christ the center of our lives even in a culture that runs counter to the Faith.

-When we consider Mother Seton’s legacy, on the 200th Anniversary of her death, we can see how her faith in God grounded her life of service, and that heaven itself is seeded with her prayers for the help of others.
+When we consider Mother Seton’s legacy we can see how her faith in God grounded her life of service, and that heaven itself is seeded with her prayers for the help of others.

 Something powerful always happens when divinity meets humanity.
 This is best exemplified in the Incarnation, when God took on human flesh, and we see this reflected when ordinary people rise to become saints.
 Mother Seton’s life speaks to this mystery, and by her example she leads us closer to the Incarnate Word.